Eric Cantona says music career is “closest thing” that comes to his time on football pitch

 “When I was young, all the albums I bought were live albums.
 There is an energy and imperfection, there are accidents that can be beautiful – hopefully not too many accidents.”

-The French athlete-turned-singer previously told the Irish Times that the new tracks were inspired by artists including “Nick Cave, Leonard Cohen and Daniel Johnston”, as well as the classic rock icons he listened to when he was a child.
+The French athlete-turned-singer previously told the Irish Times that his music was inspired by artists including “Nick Cave, Leonard Cohen and Daniel Johnston”, as well as the classic rock icons he listened to when he was a child.

 Elsewhere in the interview, the singer and football star also showed his disdain for social media, and shared his hopes for people to keep their phones in their pockets at his forthcoming live dates.